ok65/muak/README.md

-# pyglet_material
+# muak
-Modern material gui, based on pyglet

-New name required for pypi.

-Canis?
-No

-MUAK
+modern gui for a civilised age